Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

 - Gordon has taken 11.2 shots per game this season and made 6.3 per game, which account for 10.7% and 12.0%, respectively, of his team's total.

-- This season, he's accounted for 6.2% of his team's three-pointers made, averaging 0.9 per game.

-- Gordon's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- He's connected on 0.9 threes per game, or 6.2% of his team's makes from beyond the arc this season.

-- The Heat are the second-best defensive squad in the league, conceding 109.8 points per game.
+- On defense, the Heat have allowed 109.8 points per game, which is second-best in the NBA.

-- Conceding 41.9 rebounds per contest, the Heat are the sixth-ranked team in the league.
+- The Heat are the sixth-ranked squad in the NBA, allowing 41.9 rebounds per contest.

-- In terms of assists, the Heat are ranked 14th in the league, allowing 25.6 per contest.
+- In terms of assists, the Heat have conceded 25.6 per game, 14th in the NBA.

-- In terms of 3-pointers, the Heat are ranked 28th in the league, conceding 13.1 makes per game.

 Aaron Gordon vs. the Heat